Leeyangee/leeya_bug/AboutThis.md

 ## [](#header-3)PROVE:

-0、Prepare a computer which could run Python3 and Windows10
+0、Prepare a computer which can run Python3 and Windows10(or other os if you construct a suitable payload)

-1、Download Paddle latest version(or <= v2.5.2 if paddle updated)
+1、Download paddle latest version(or <= v2.5.2 if paddle updated)
 ```
 pip3 install paddlepaddle==2.5.2
 ```